 The Dordogne & Lot region is one of the best areas in France for sightseeing and outdoor activities suiting all ages, with its rivers, forests, gorges and historic sites proving the perfect landscape for many different pursuits.

 The information below provides some ideas that you may wish to do during your stay in the gites at La Borie.
-Upon your arrival we supply an information brochure which gives further details on these activities and our recommended places to do them.
+Upon your arrival we supply an information brochure which gives further details on these sights and activities and our recommended places to do them.